 Lead scoring is a huge help in determining where your sales representatives should spend their time and with what leads to spend it.
 Learn more about lead scoring success!

-This post was originally written and posted by Jenna Hanington in May 2015.
-Updated by Crystal Garrett.
+This blog post was originally written and posted by Jenna Hanington in 2015, and updated May 2020 by Crystal Garrett.